Basilica of Sant'Alessandro: Architecture

 Little remains of the church's original exterior, due to extensive reconstruction over the centuries, beginning in the 11th century, and occurring again in 1570 and 1782.
-From 1815 to 1819, the original facade was replaced by the current neoclassical facade, designed by Giuseppe Del Rosso.
+From 1815 to 1819, the original façade was replaced by the current neoclassical façade, designed by Giuseppe Del Rosso.
 From 1956 to 1973, an extensive restoration was undertaken to revive many of the church's original elements.
 Several of the later restorations uncovered Etruscan remains beneath the apse, as well as other archeological discoveries dating to the Etruscan, Roman, and Lombard periods.

 The interior of the church is better-preserved.
 It retains the ancient basilica floor plan, with three naves.
 The central nave is twice the width of the side aisles, and is flanked on either side by a row of eight columns, of which 15 are made of cipollino marble.
 They are topped by ionic capitals that were repurposed from other ancient Roman buildings in the town.

 On the left side of the nave is a chapel decorated with Renaissance frescoes, and a 16th century panel by Gerino di Pistoia.